turingschool-examples/frontend-mod-1-prework/section1/README.md

    e8ebd7a..32c0ed3  master -> master
 ```

-You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did today!
+You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did in this section!

 ## Deliverables